Israeli Combat Engineering Corps: Second Lebanon War

-The Combat Engineering Corps took significant part in the Second Lebanon War that erupted in 2006 after Hizbullah attacked IDF patrol, abducted two soldiers and killed another 8 with anti-tank missiles and improvised explosive devices that hit the rescuers.
+The Combat Engineering Corps took significant part in the 2006 Lebanon War that erupted in 2006.

 On 16 July combat engineering forces from Asaf battalion were the first to enter Lebanon.
 Their mission was to clear improvised explosive devices, open safe routes to ground forces and demolish Hizbullah infrastructures.
 Yahalom bomb disposal experts and IDF Caterpillar D9 bulldozers cleared most of Hizbullah's IEDs.
 During the war, a D9 went over a 500 kg belly charge improvised explosive devices but survived without taking significant damage.

 During the war, combat engineers used bulldozers and explosives to destroy Hezbollah outposts, bunkers, warehouses and HQs—mainly along the border.
-The works intensified as the war reached near end, and indeed the borderline was cleared in time.

-Combat engineers also rescued damaged tanks, often under fire.
+Combat engineers also rescued damaged tanks, often under enemy fire.

 Two combat engineers were awarded with Medal of Distinguished Service and other two awarded a recommendation of honor from the General Chief of Staff.
 Many other awarded with recommendation of honor from less senior commanders.

-Operation Cast Lead
+2008–2009 Gaza War

 During the Gaza War (2008–2009) codenamed "Operation Cast Lead" by the IDF, combat engineering forces were the first to enter the Gaza Strip to clear IEDs, booby traps and open safe routes to armor and infantry.

-Many booby traps, rigged structures and tunnels were present in the Gaza Strip as part of Hamas efforts to prepare to the Gaza War.
-These were often concealed in civilian structures, and were even found in schools and mosques.
-However, most of the Palestinian booby traps were successfully countered by the IDF Combat Engineering Corps bomb disposal experts (part of Yahalom Special Engineering Unit) which dismentaled the bombs and armored D9 bulldozers which detonated bombs and booby traps while sustaining no damage from the explosions.
-IDF Caterpillar D9R and unmanned "Raam HaShachar" D9N armored bulldozers which opened route in dangerous areas have taken many improvised explosive devices, landmines, explosive charges and RPG hits, but no crewmen were killed.
+Many booby traps, tunnels, and other defensive measures were prepared in the Gaza Strip by Hamas, but most of the Palestinian booby traps were successfully neutralized by the IDF Combat Engineering Corps bomb disposal experts (part of Yahalom Special Engineering Unit) and armored D9 bulldozers.
+IDF Caterpillar D9R and unmanned "Raam HaShachar" D9N armored bulldozers which opened route in dangerous areas took many hits from IEDs, landmines, explosive charges and RPGs, but no crewmen were killed.
 However, a Yahalom bomb disposal expert was killed after entering a house and encountering a suicide bomber.
 He was the only fatality of the Combat Engineering Corps during the war.

-Besides neutralizing Hamas IEDs and traps, combat engineering forces demolished Hamas infrastructure and other structures used as outposts, shooting positions, traps, cover for tunnels, HQs and warehouses.
+Besides neutralizing Hamas IEDs and traps, combat engineering forces demolished buildings and other structures that could be used as cover.
 The head officer of the Combat Engineering Corps (קהנ"ר) estimated that about 600 buildings were bulldozed or exploded by his troops.

 The Combat Engineering Corps' success heightened their reputation within the IDF and in the Israeli public.
 This was manifested in increased number of conscripts who chose the Combat Engineering Corps as their first priority in their draft preferation questionnaire ("Manila מנילה"—a form in which the conscript chooses in what unit he would like to serve, the IDF tries to fulfill his request as much as possible).